 Noise Exposure Contours

 The airspace around Gatwick is the busiest airspace in the world due to the UK’s geographical position in Europe and the proximity of several other major airports.
-As a result of this NATS and the Civil Aviation Authority (CAA) are working together on a project called LAMP (London Airspace Management Programme).
-This programme is re-designing the airspace around London in order to simplify its control and operation, to create capacity and to reduce environmental impact.
-Gatwick Airport Limited is working in partnership with NATS to ensure the airspace around Gatwick is designed to take maximum opportunities to reduce noise and emissions.
+As a result of this the Government, the UK aviation industry and the Civil Aviation Authority (CAA) are working together to modernise the UK’s airspace.

 Consultation on P-RNAV departure routes at Gatwick Airport